90-HAQ/Library-Management-System/README.md

 ## The Contributor

-hiring@onyxtec has been added as contributor
+hiring@onyxtec.co has been added as contributor